Access to Birth Records and Adoption Case Records

 Where an application for disclosure of information relating to an adult is refused, this is a Qualifying Determination and the applicant may apply to the Independent Review Mechanism in relation to the decision.

 Where an application for disclosure of information is agreed despite the objection of the subject, this is also a Qualifying Determination and the subject of the information may apply to the Independent Review Mechanism.
-(See Attending an IRM panel: information sheets, (GOV.UK)).
+(See Prepare for a Review Panel (GOV.UK)).

 The person requesting an Independent Review must apply within 40 working days of receiving notification of the decision.